MathieuGig/LandryLab_internship_2024/schedule.md

 15h-16h: Adarsh's mock presentation 👍

 ### May 7th (8h-9h20, 12h-17h) (6h)
-8h-9h: Revisit gridSearch
+8h-9h: Revisit gridSearch 👍
-9h-12h: Class
+9h-12h: Class 👍

+- I lose an ortholog and some singles during merging...
+What happens ?
+  - It is because of * mutations.
+All normal.
+No amino acid properties from that.
+- Re-tune all hyperparams 👍

 15h-16h: Antifungal Resistance meeting
 16h-17h: Meeting with Christian

-- I lose an ortholog and some singles during merging...
-What happens ?
-- Re-tune all hyperparams
--

 ### May 8th (8h20-16h20) (8h)